bloominstituteoftechnology/ios-afternoon-project-memory-management/README.md

 ## Instructions

+Fork and clone this repository.

-You will need to create your own Xcode project and repository.
+You will need to create your own Xcode project.
 Commit regularly as you complete the requirements in this project.

 You will be implementing a basic contacts manager app.
 It should include:

 - A main view with a table view displaying contact names
-- A plus button used to create a new contact
+- A plus (+) button used to create a new contact
-- A detail view controller used to display, enter, and edit more information for each contact, including at least: **name, email address, phone number**.
+- A detail view controller used to display, enter, and edit more information for each contact, including at least:
+    1. name
+    2. email address
+    3. phone number
 - Tapping a contact should show the detail view controller and allow you to **edit it**.

 ### Part 0 - Preparation